European-XFEL/howToMiddlelayer/source/chap4/serialization.rst

     names, their implementation differ greatly, as the Bound API uses C++ whilst the Middlelayer is pure Python, and their usage should not be mixed.

-    Trying to serialize a Hash from another API does not work, but deserialization does!
+    Trying to deserialize a Hash from another API does work, but serialization does not!

 Binary Serialization
 --------------------